-Datorama is an affordably priced, formidable data management and visualization platform and was created for the Analytical Marketer needing tools to onboard and manage performance marketing data.
-Salesforce’s acquisition of the platform means the future of this platform is bright.
+Datorama is an affordably priced, data management and visualization platform created for the Analytical Marketer needing tools to onboard and manage marketing performance data.
 This partnership should continue to meet today’s marketing data challenges with progressive tools and technologies and a strong product and engineering roadmap.
 Recent Salesforce headlines cast the long term future of the product in doubt, but for now, we remain confident in its staying power.

 The Future of Salesforce’s Analytical Data Platform

 Marketing Cloud Intelligence is indeed a flexible, AI-driven, data platform that features multiple solutions for the agency and the advertiser, but does it deliver cloud based, Marketing Intelligence as promoted?
 Salesforce provides a strong response to a fragmented but commoditized data management and visualization ecosystem.
 Look for it to continue to pair Tableau’s stronger data exploration capabilities with MCI’s data management excellence to shore up the marketplace as well as to strengthen Salesforce’s position in the Analytics space.
 The immediate challenge is that there are less expensive, but nimble competitors forcing MCI to drop their pricing, further.
 A race to the bottom rarely works.
 Beyond the rebranding, it’s possible that the name change could shed light on the future of the platform.
 My prediction, will the product and engineering group extend integration efforts across the Marketing Cloud ecosystem to bolster utility, or will this analytics tool remain beneficial, but separate?
 If the continued cost reduction of the license is any indicator, perhaps it’s the latter?
 Let’s see how Salesforce promotes the features and benefits of MCI, moving forward.
 Dreamforce 2022 gave us very few answers and plenty of tells.
 Decision Foundry had a front seat.
 Were you there?
 Tell us what you think.

 Certified Support Partners